emacs-php/php-mode/README.md

 ### Project Setting

 You can add project-specific settings by creating a `.dir-locals.el` or `.dir-locals-2.el` file in the project's root directory.
-It is recommended not to put these files under version control, as they depend on the packages installed in each user's Emacs.
+It is recommended not to put these files under version control, as they depend on the packages installed on each user's Emacs.

 ```lisp
 ((nil